9 Best Swagger Alternatives for API Documentation in 2026

 Scalar is an open-source API documentation tool designed as a modern, drop-in replacement for Swagger UI.
 It renders OpenAPI specs with a contemporary design and interactive features.

 What it does: Scalar generates clean, interactive API documentation from OpenAPI 3.x and Swagger 2.0 specs.
 It includes a request playground (send API calls from the docs), dark/light themes, code examples in multiple languages, and search.
-It works as a standalone page, an Express/Hono/Fastify middleware, or a CDN-loaded script.
+It works as a standalone page, an Express/Hono/Fastify middleware, or a CDN-loaded script, and now also as a hosted platform with guides and custom domains.

 Pros: